igorkry/tnt4j-streams/README.md

 Sample files can be found in `samples/xlsx-rows` directory.

-NOTE: records in this file are from year `2010` i.e. `12 Jul 2010`, so then getting events data in JKoolCloud please do not forget to just to dashboard time frame to that period!
+NOTE: records in this file are from year `2010` i.e. `12 Jul 2010`, so then getting events data in JKool Cloud please do not forget to just to dashboard time frame to that period!

 Sample stream configuration: